fifteenhex/buildroot_idosom2d01/README.md

   the i2c interface to write SPI NOR but it cannot do SPI NAND yet so there is no alternative right now.

+  - See [here](http://linux-chenxing.org/infinity2/ido-som2d01/#flashing) for information on this.
+  - Note that the u-boot SPL is currently called `idosom2d01-ipl`.
+At some point the u-boot SPL will replace the vendor IPL blob.

 - The main u-boot binary here lives in a UBI partition so that bad block recovery etc actually works.
 You can't do the UBI setup with the ISP tool.
   This is fine.
 The u-boot SPL is capable of loading the main u-boot binary